The Jurassic Coast

-- 4 nights in Bournemouth (accommodation as specified or similar)
+- 4 nights in hotel (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to the Best Western Hotel Royale (3T).
-We aim for you to arrive at the hotel between 4pm and 5pm.
-Spend the remaining afternoon at leisure, relaxing in the hotel or familiarising yourself with your surroundings.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to Bournemouth.
+We aim for you to arrive at the hotel between 4pm and 5pm and you can spend the remaining afternoon at leisure, relaxing in the hotel or familiarising yourself with your surroundings.

 Sir Walter Raleigh acquired the old Sherborne Castle in 1552 and, after attempts to modernise it, decided to build an alternative home in its grounds.
-The original castle was reduced to ruin after the Civil War but Raleigh’s impressive turret-topped house remained, adopted the name of Sherborne Castle, and was extended and re-modelled by subsequent owners, used as a hospital during the First World War and requisitioned by the army in the Second World War.
+The original castle was reduced to ruin after the Civil War but Raleigh’s impressive turret-topped house remained.
+It was extended and remodelled by subsequent owners, used as a hospital during the First World War and requisitioned by the army in the Second World War.
 Today it reflects 400 years of English history in decoration, art and furniture.
-The glorious gardens are of equally impressive importance, with 30 acres of sweeping lawns and herbaceous borders, a 50-acre lake and a 1,000-acre parkland, that have hardly altered since Capability Brown shaped it; this was one of his first commissions.
+The glorious gardens are of equally impressive importance, with 30 acres of sweeping lawns and herbaceous borders, a 50-acre lake and 1,000 acres of parkland that have hardly altered since Capability Brown shaped it (as one of his first commissions).

-We take a drive through the beautiful New Forest, Beaulieu has many treasures for us today.
+We take a drive through the beautiful New Forest to Beaulieu.
 World-famous Beaulieu National Motor Museum offers a comprehensive insight into motoring, from the earliest motor carriages to cultural classics, Grand Prix greats and future automotive design ideas.
-Over 250 vehicles are on display, including favourites from TV and films, with a section dedicated to Top Gear and the cars which met a crumpled end trying to complete their challenges.
-Beaulieu Palace House is a more sedate place to explore; starting life as a medieval gatehouse, it is a fine example of Victorian grandeur, with Gothic character, family treasures and exhibitions on the prominent Montagu family.
-The Abbey Domus houses a fascinating look at medieval monastic life and the beautiful gardens include a Victorian Kitchen Garden, a fragrant Victorian Flower Garden and an informal Wilderness Garden.
+More than 250 vehicles are on display, including favourites from TV and films.
+Beaulieu Palace House is a more sedate place to explore.
+Starting life as a medieval gatehouse, it is a fine example of Victorian grandeur, with family treasures and exhibitions on the Montagu family.
+The Abbey Domus houses a fascinating look at medieval monastic life and the beautiful gardens include a Victorian kitchen garden, a fragrant Victorian flower garden and an informal wilderness garden.

 Day 5 Bournemouth

-Following breakfast, you will be collected at 10am by your Titan vehicle, for the journey home.
+You’ll be collected at 10am by your Titan vehicle for the journey home.